Intelx/jsonrpc2-over-http-flutter/README.md

 **test\_jsonrpc2\_service.dart**

 - tests the jsonRpc and jsonRpcExec functions.
-Both JSON-RPC 1.0 and JSON-RPC 2.0 specifications are exercised.
-Tests of the examples in the JSON-RPC 2.0 specification are specifically included.
+Both json-RPC 1.0 and json-RPC 2.0 specifications are exercised.
+Tests of the examples in the json-RPC 2.0 specification are specifically included.

 **rpc_methods.dart**